mitmedialab/PRG-Scratch-Unreal/scratch/README.md

 # Scratch Block Extensions

 ## Intro
-Scratch extensions is how we managed to get our custom blocks to appear in Scratch.
+Scratch extensions are how we managed to get our custom blocks to appear in Scratch.
 [This is the article](https://medium.com/@hiroyuki.osaki/how-to-develop-your-own-block-for-scratch-3-0-1b5892026421) that I followed in order to create my own blocks.
 Follow the second method.

 ## Small but important detail